 The Hotel at the heart of the Paris Universal Expositions

-The Hôtel de l’Exposition, a 3-star hotel in Paris, is located at the heart of the 15th arrondissement, where the workers involved in building the nearby Eiffel Tower had their lodgings.
+The Hôtel de l’exposition is located at the heart of the 15th arrondissement, where the workers involved in building the nearby Eiffel Tower had their lodgings.

 The moment you step into the reception area, the charm of the period paintings that decorate the walls begins to take effect.
 Produced in the 1950s, they have all been carefully restored.

 The large numbers behind the Pavillon (the hotel bar) recall the dates of the various expositions that have marked the history of the French capital.
 Among them, the 1889 universal exhibition which saw the birth of the Eiffel Tower, today the very symbol of Paris; the one in 1900 which inaugurated the first métropolitain underground line; the 1925 Art Déco Exposition at which the work of such innovative artists as Le Corbusier and Picasso were on show, and 1937, for Arts and Techniques…

 The theme of the hotel is echoed, further on, in a pretty showcase holding period photographs, books and items.

 Citroën car fans will enjoy sleeping in the vicinity of the former offices of the make of car with a chevron logo whose design office produced the famous Traction, 2 CV and DS.

 In an elegantly refined atmosphere, visitors can take advantage of all modern conveniences.
 Enjoy a moment spent in a corner of the cosy lounge, or order a drink from the bar (specially reserved for hotel patrons 24/24), perhaps taking advantage of the handsome collection of whiskies Le Pavillon has on offer.